2016 election not go your way? Well, I have some good news and bad news for you.

 I do not think Hillary Clinton, Joe Biden, Bernie Sanders or Al Gore will be serious contenders in 2020.
 They have all been around for far too long and have failed to reach the highest office in the land.
 Hillary’s 2016 election loss was extremely damaging to her brand and it is hard to imagine voters being too excited to see her run yet again – especially if the DNC insists upon forcing her on the voters once again.

-Let’s look at a few of the other betting favourites.
+Let’s look at a few of the other betting favorites.

 The biggest obstacles Warren face in 2020 are upending a sitting President and convincing the Democratic leadership that it’s time to get away from safe candidates and move on to someone with a bolder vision.